logicalclocks/machine-learning-api/docs/integrations/python.md

 # Python Environments

-Connecting to the Model Registry & Serving from any Python environment requires setting up a Model Registry & Serving API key and installing the library.
-This guide explains step by step how to connect to the Model Registry & Serving from any Python environment such as your local environment.
+Connecting to the Model Management (Registry and Serving) from any Python environment requires setting up a Model Management API key and installing the library.
+This guide explains step by step how to connect to the Model Management from any Python environment such as the one on your laptop.

 ## Generate an API key